 Dispersal Evolution in the Tamarisk Leaf Beetle

-By using flight mills in the lab, we were able to quantify the dispersal ability of hundreds of tamarisk leaf beetles.
+We quantified the dispersal ability of hundreds of tamarisk leaf beetles using flight mills in the lab.
 We are using this data to understand how dispersal ability evolves during range expansions into novel environments.
 Theory predicts that dispersal ability should evolve upwards on range edges, but those theories often don't take into account changing environments.
 By using beetles from the wild, we can examine the effects of range expansion and novel environments on dispersal ability.

 Diapause Timing Evolution in the Tamarisk Leaf Beetle